screamEagles/python-morse/README.md

 # python-morse
-This is Python program that translates English words into Morse Code.
+This is Python program that translates English into Morse Code.